-However, the Competition and Markets Authority (CMA) said both HSBC and Santander had repeatedly failed to notify customers and has told them to refund all fees incurred by those who had gone into their unarranged overdraft.
+Back in November, the CMA said both HSBC and Santander had repeatedly failed to notify customers by text and told them to refund all fees incurred by those who had gone into their unarranged overdraft.

 Fines for firms that break the rules